YasinAk37/ML_Model_Comparison/README.md

 ### The step of the analyzes:

 1) Data Cleaning

-   -This step involves handling missing values, removing duplicates, and correcting inconsistent data to ensure a high-quality dataset.
+This step involves handling missing values, removing duplicates, and correcting inconsistent data to ensure a high-quality dataset.
 Clean data is crucial for accurate model training and evaluation
 3) Visualizing
 -In this phase, data is explored through plots and charts to understand distributions, relationships, and potential outliers.
 Visualization helps guide feature selection and model choice.
 5) Training